richterich/ansi-c/README.md

 Open Developer Command Prompt for example, `x86_64 Cross Tools Command Prompt for VS 2019`.
 Pass into the folder `build` from opened command prompt.
-Type the following command in the terminal to generate files for `NMake`:
+Type the following command in terminal to generate files for `NMake`:
 ```pwsh
 > cmake ..\ansi-c -G "NMake Makefiles"
 ```
-Type the following command in the terminal to build from `Makefile`:
+Type the following command in terminal to build from `Makefile`:
 ```pwsh
 > nmake
 ```